European Parliament President David Sassoli dies at 65 - NewsBreak

 Sassoli, 65, was first elected at the European Parliament in 2009.
 He won another term in 2014 and served as the Parliament’s vice president.
 He had decided not to run for reelection when lawmakers vote to appoint their new president later this month.

-The European Parliament, headquartered in in Strasbourg, France , represents the 450 million citizens of the European Union and refers to itself as “the heart of European democracy.”
+The European Parliament, headquartered in in Strasbourg France represents the 450 million citizens of the European Unoin and refers to itself as “the heart of European democracy.”
 It is one of the seven branches of the EU and has more than 700 members directly elected by its member nations.